How FTX led crypto’s takeover of sports in less than a year

 — Mercedes-AMG PETRONAS F1 Team (@MercedesAMGF1) September 23, 2021

-Mercedes F1 team will be rolling out a number of FTX-related promotions this year, with special emphasis on a debut race in the crypto exchange’s hometown: the first-ever Miami Grand Prix in May.
+Mercedes Formula One team will be rolling out a number of FTX-related promotions this year, with special emphasis on a debut race in the crypto exchange’s hometown: the first-ever Miami Grand Prix in May.

-Beyond the Big Game
+Beyond the ‘big game’

 The surge in sports sponsorship spending has paid off for FTX, so far.
 The exchange now has more than 1.2 million users, an increase of 11,900% in 2021, according to the company.
 In late January, FTX U.S. (the global company’s American division) secured $400 million in new funding, boosting its valuation to $8 billion.
 It’s capping off its big year in sports with a Super Bowl commercial, though no details have been released on what it’s about, or who may be starring in it.